simonedimaria/simonedimaria.xyz/content/posts/b01lers-CTF-2025/njaas/index.md

 > I heard about some next.js cve issues recently, so I decided to provide next.js on a safe version for anyone!

-## Challenge Scenario
+## Introduction
 Another week goes by, and again NextJS can't go 5 seconds without humiliating itself.
-Since the public disclosure of CVE-2025-29927, NextJS has caught the attention of many security researchers from all over the world, and in particular from CTF players.
+Since the public disclosure of [CVE-2025-29927](https://github.com/advisories/GHSA-f82v-jwr5-mffw), NextJS has caught the attention of many security researchers from all over the world, and in particular from CTF players.
 When I saw that this weekend too there was a challenge on NextJS I could NOT skip it, I needed a good laugh.

 ![NextJS meme](./img/nextjs-meme.jpg "At this point I don't know anymore who's the most bullied between NextJS and Bun.")